tommyengstrom/domaindriven/README.md

 # DomainDriven

-DomainDriven is a batteries included synchronous eventsourcing and CQRS library.
+DomainDriven is a batteries included synchronous event sourcing and CQRS library.
 The goal of this library is to allow you to implement DDD principles without focusing on the boilerplate.

-Using `Template Haskell` we generate a Servant server from the specification and we keep the specification succinct.
+It uses `Template Haskell` we generate a Servant server from the specification and we aim to keep the specification as succinct as we can.

 ## The idea

 - Use a GADT to specify the actions, what will be translated into `GET`s and `POST`s.
-- Make each event update run in a transaction, thereby avoiding the eventual consistency issues commonly associated with eventsourcing.
+- Make each event update run in a transaction, thereby avoiding the eventual consistency issues commonly associated with event sourcing.

 ## How it works

 In order to implement a model in `domain-driven` you have to define:
 - The model (current state)
 - The events
-- How to handle events
+- How to update the model when new events come in
 - The actions (queries and commands)
 - How to handle actions

 ### Model

 The model is the current state of the system.
-This is what you normally would keep in a database, but as this is an eventsources system the state is not fundamental as it can be recalculated.
+This is what you normally would keep in a database, but as this is an event sourced system the state is not fundamental as it can be recalculated.

+Currently all implemented persistence strategies all keep the state in memory.

 ### Events